menu

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Downtown neighborhood, 86.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 8.6% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (4.9%), and 3.4% in clerical, assistant, and tech support occupations.
+In the Downtown neighborhood, 81.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 12.1% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (4.4%), and 3.6% in government jobs, whether they are in local, state, or federal positions.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Downtown neighborhood is English, spoken by 46.5% of households.
-Other important languages spoken here include Chinese, Spanish and Langs. of India.
+The most common language spoken in the Downtown neighborhood is English, spoken by 42.1% of households.
+Other important languages spoken here include Chinese, Spanish, Langs. of India and Tagalog (the first language of the Philippine region).

 Ethnicity / Ancestry